Table of Contents

 - Total body fat

-Muscle and liver are the primary hosts for nutrient metabolite production and hence play a critical role in maintenance of nutrient sensing.
+Muscle and liver are the primary hosts for nutrient metabolite production and hence play a critical role in the maintenance of nutrient sensing.
 The chief processes associated with these organs can be summarized as follows:

 |Muscle||Fat oxidation, protein synthesis, muscle mass|